opendicom/DECK_WebTransport/doc/subprojects/README.md

 DECK is partially DICOM compliant (information object model IOD and dictionary).
 Being a new Application Entity, it does not implement part 10, nor DICOMweb, nor DIMSE.

 DECK WebTransport accepts part 10 (file formated) DICOM instances as input.
 It requires a canonicalized version of it (explicit little endian, undefined lengths) and transforms the files in dictionaries key-value.
-The canonicalization can be performed by the tool dcmodify of the dcmtk toolkit.
+A preliminar canonicalization can be performed by the tool dcmodify of the dcmtk toolkit.